Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 Now if the table xy_table

-would be very verbose and error prone, and frankly annoying, especially if
+declarations would be very verbose and error prone, and frankly annoying,

-To make this a little easier, there are so-called ‘automatic’ cursors.
-These happen implicitly and include all the necessary storage to exactly match the rows in their statement.
+To make this a little easier, the cursor can include its own storage, sometimes these are called ‘automatic’ cursors.
+The storage is declared implicitly and includes all the necessary fields to exactly match the rows of the cursor.
 Using the automatic syntax for the above looks like so:

 fetch C;